discoverygarden/islandora_workflow/README.txt

 Human level workflow will be handled through this drupal module.

 Workflow can [not implemented yet] be enforced through the use of XACML.
 There is a settings toggle for this.
+This toggle is volatile, it may cause many problems.
+We highly recommend only changing it at install time.

 There are concurency issues, more info pending.
 What happens when a Drupal admin revokes a permission that someone currently has with a collection?